-Since the start of the pandemic, there have been tons of stories making the media rounds about crazy-generous restaurant customers leaving behind outrageously large tips to the amazement of stunned and deliriously happy waitstaff.
+Since the pandemic began, there have been hundreds of stories making the media rounds about heart-warming restaurant customers leaving behind generously large tips to the amazement of stunned and grateful waitstaff.

 While it’s true that an extra—or even extravagant—monetary tip is always a nice bonus, sometimes a heartfelt show of appreciation can mean a whole lot more.

-Last Sunday, as waitress Megan King was working a routine shift, she took the order of an elderly woman who was eating alone.
-King classed their interaction as pleasant, but nothing out of the ordinary.
+Last Sunday, as waitress Megan King was working a normal shift, she took the order of an elderly woman who came to eat alone.
+King remembers their interaction as pleasant, but nothing out of the ordinary.

 “She came in about halfway through my 17-hour shift, and it was on Sunday, which is always pretty busy,” King told Newsweek.
 “About halfway through her meal, it started to slow down so we chatted for a few minutes.
 Small talk, nothing too deep.
 She told me she was almost 70… and she just wanted to stop by an old favorite for a bite.”

 But the note the patron left behind with the $3 tip on her $11 check brought King to tears.

 “Thank you very much for your kind service,” it read.
 “This was my first time eating out alone since my husband passed.
 I was hoping I could get through it.”

 As the elderly customer ate her meal, King noticed the woman seemed quiet and in contemplation.
 As a waitress, King’s first instincts made her assume there might be something wrong with the food, but in hindsight, King wishes she’d been a little more alert to her customer’s cues.

 “I wish I would’ve taken her quiet as an invitation,” she told Newsweek.
 “I think that’s what she wanted, looking back… I guess she did, in a way.
 [She needed] an ear.”